 (Physiology (AHS) 278 is a prerequisite pass module for Therapeutic Nutrition 378; Nutrition in the Life Cycle 214 is a prerequisite pass module for Therapeutic Nutrition 378 and Community Nutrition 376; Food Production and Systems 214 is a prerequisite pass module for Applied Food Science 254; Practical Training 272 is a corequisite for Food Production and Systems 214, Applied Food Science 254, Nutrition in the Life Cycle 214, Community Nutrition 244 and Therapeutic Nutrition 244; Therapeutic Nutrition 244 is a prerequisite pass module for Therapeutic Nutrition 378; Ethics and Human Rights 214 is a prerequisite pass module for Ethics and Human Rights 341; Community Nutrition 244 is a prerequisite pass module for Community Nutrition 376.
-Practical Training 272 is a prerequisite pass module for Practical Training 374.)
+Practical Training 272 is a prerequisite pass module for Practical Training 374.
+Practical Training 272 shall be passed with a minimum final mark of 50%.
+A continuous assessment mark of at least 40% shall be obtained for the practical aspect of each of the core modules and Language Competency to pass the Practical Training 272 module.)